top of page

 This model does not take into account the ever-changing biochemistry of your body.
 It assumes the numbers you see on labels and on your activity monitors match exactly what happens in your body.

 Without your physical, emotional, and spiritual parts involved, the numbers game of weight loss is a battle you’ll never win.
 No matter what your logical brain believes about how to lose weight, your survival brain controls your physiology.
-When you include all parts of your whole-person, you shift to the state of thriving.
+When you include all parts of your whole person, you shift to the state of thriving.
 Doesn’t thriving each step of the weight loss journey sound like a much more healthy and sustainable way to lose weight?

 Restore your brain’s ability to learn from your body